teppokoivula/ProcessLinkChecker/README.md

 LinkCrawler can read options from multiple sources:

-* LinkCrawler defaults
 * ProcessLinkChecker default settings
 * ProcessLinkChecker user-configured settings
 * Run-time settings (`$linkCrawler = new LinkCrawler(array('cache_max_age' => '1 SECOND'));`)

-Run-time settings override everything else, ProcessLinkChecker user-configured settings override ProcessLinkChecker default settings etc. This mechanism is intended to a) provide settings in all cases and b) allow you to run LinkCrawler with custom settings if/when needed.
+Run-time settings override everything else, ProcessLinkChecker user-configured settings override ProcessLinkChecker default settings, etc. This mechanism is intended to a) provide settings in all cases and b) allow you to run LinkCrawler with custom settings if/when needed.

 Possible settings for LinkCrawler (at the moment) are: